-In this post on how to use silicone molds, I am going to share with you some basic tips that can help you is using the molds correctly and achieve stunning cake decorating results with the silicone molds.
-Not knowing how to use them correctly can lead to sheer frustration and stress and I hope that my tips and techniques below will help you in achieving the results you wish with silicone molds.
+In this post on how to use silicone fondant molds, I am going to share with you some basic tips that can help you in using the cake silicone molds correctly.
+When used correctly, these molds can help you achieve stunning cake decorating results.
+Not knowing how to use them correctly can lead to sheer frustration and stress.
+So I hope that my tips and techniques below will help you achieve the results you wish with your silicone fondant molds.

 Here is a cake I designed last year for a cake collaboration project.
 All the gold fondant work on the cake was produced with silicone molds.
 How do you like it?

 Silicone molds are very easy to use and this ease of use comes with equally pretty results too.
-So, if you are into cake decorating, investing in silicone molds is actually very worth it.
-Not only do you get professional looking results on your cakes, you get to achieve them pretty quickly too.
+So, if you are into cake decorating, investing in cake silicone molds is actually very worth it.
+Not only do you get professional-looking results on your cakes, you get to achieve them pretty quickly too.

 These are my 'to remember' list when using silicone molds in decorating my cakes.
 Below are the step by step guide on how to use the silicone molds:

 How to Use Silicone Fondant Molds for Cake Decorating Correctly

 These are basically all the supplies you need when using silicone fondant molds:

 - Food grade silicone molds – the one I have on this page is a Marvelous Mold silicone mold.